 The cell sample dilution is an important factor determining accurate cell concentration with the cell counter.
-The cell counting algorithm can detect the cells within the specific counting range of 5 × 104 to 1 × 10cells/mL.
+The cell counting algorithm can detect the cells within the specific counting range of 5 × 104 to 1 × 107 cells/mL.
 If the number of cells is too high, diluting your cell suspension could help you to stay within the counting range of the cell counter.
 This article provides an example calculation for the cell dilution factor and describes what information needs to be entered when using diluted samples.

 Example calculation: